Council of the Realm (Spain): Trajectory

 During the life of Francisco Franco, the Council of the Realm was a pure formalism, because the only will was that of the Head of State.

-With the accession of the King Juan Carlos I to the throne, the Council of the Realm facilitated the appointment of Adolfo Suárez as President of the Government, although also some councilors showed very reactionary positions to the Political Reform Act of 1977.
+With the accession of the King Juan Carlos I to the throne, the Council of the Realm facilitated the appointment of Adolfo Suárez as President of the Government, although also some councilors showed very reactionary positions to the Political Reform Law of 1977.

 The democratic Cortes specified that this body would be dissolved after the promulgation of the Spanish Constitution of 1978.